apigee/apigeetool-node/README.md

 `--organization  -o`
 (required) The name of the organization to deploy to.
 May be set as an environment variable APIGEE_ORGANIZATION.

-`--jwt -j`
-(optional) Your Apigee access token.

 `--password  -p`
-(required if jwt not provided) Your Apigee account password.
+(required) Your Apigee account password.
 May be set as an environment variable APIGEE_PASSWORD.

 `--username  -u`
-(required if jwt not provided) Your Apigee account username.
+(required) Your Apigee account username.
 May be set as an environment variable APIGEE_USERNAME.

+`--jwt -j`
+(optional) Your Apigee access token.
+Use this in lieu of -u / -p/

 `--netrc  -n`
 (optional) Use this in lieu of -u / -p, to tell apigeetool to retrieve credentials from your .netrc file.